Unitarizing non-relativistic scattering: Analytic properties of radial wave functions for real potentials

 We now examine the zeros of the Jost function.
 We focus on solutions in the upper complex plane,

 From \cref{eq:JostFunctionDefn} it follows that, when $k = k_0$, the regular and Jost solutions are linearly dependent,

+where \cref{eq:RegularJostRelation} defines $b_0 \in \CC$.
 In view of the asymptotic behavior \eqref{eq:JostSol_AsymptoteInf} of $H_{k,\ell}$ at $r\to \infty$, the left-hand side of \cref{eq:RegularJostRelation} vanishes at infinity for $\Im k_0 > 0$.
-The boundary conditions of the regular solution further imply that the right-hand side of \cref{eq:RegularJostRelation} vanish at the origin.
+The boundary conditions of the regular solution further imply that the right-hand side of \cref{eq:RegularJostRelation} vanishes at the origin.
 Hence, both sides of \cref{eq:RegularJostRelation} are square integrable.
 Since $k_0^2$ is an eigenvalue of a Hermitian operator, as per \cref{eq:RadialSE}, corresponding to a square-integrable function, $k_0^2$ must be real.
 This implies that $k_0$ is purely imaginary.

 We will now prove that the zeros of the Jost functions are simple zeros, i.e., that $\fs_\ell'(k_0)\neq 0$.
-Differentiating \cref{eq:JostFunctionDefn} with respect to $k$ and evaluating the subsequent expression at $k = k_0$, yields
+Differentiating \cref{eq:JostFunctionDefn} with respect to $k$ and evaluating the resulting expression at $k = k_0$, yields

 where $' \equiv \dd/\dd k$.
 In order to evaluate the Wronskians, we consider \cref{eq:Wronskians_Deriv} for $\{\varphi_{k,\ell}, \varphi_{k',\ell}\}$ and for $\{H_{k,\ell}, H_{k',\ell}\}$ differentiate them with respect to $k'$ and set $k = k' = k_0$, to obtain